 Charlotte, North Carolina

 In 1969, Charlotte businessman E. Pat Hall announced his intention to build a 73-acre park straddling the North and South Carolina border.
 Hall envisioned Carowinds as a walk through the history and culture of both Carolinas.
-After spending $27 million, the park opened in March, 1973.
+After an expenditure of $27 million, the park opened in March, 1973.
 The state line passed right through the middle of the main courtyard and was marked by plaques engraved with the names of the 146 counties that make up the Carolinas.
-(Unfortunately, Paramount replaced these with bricks marked with movie titles.)
+(Unfortunately, Paramount replaced these with bricks listing movie titles.)

-Two coasters have left the park: White Lightnin', a Schwarzkopf shuttle loop, ran here from 1977 to 1988.
+Carowinds opened Fury 325 in 2015, a 325-foot-tall Hyper-Coaster built by Bolliger & Mabillard.
+The ride has been on the top of several lists of the best roller coasters, so I am looking forward to returning to ride and photograph it.
+In 2019, Carowinds added Copperhead Strike, a Mack Rides launch coaster with five inversions.
+Additionally, three coasters have left the park: White Lightnin', a Schwarzkopf shuttle loop, ran here from 1977 to 1988.
 It is now known as Golden Loop at Gold Reef City in Johannesburg, South Africa.
-Flying Super Saturator was removed in 2008.
-(Pictures and details below.)
+Flying Super Saturator was removed in 2008 and Thunder Road was torn down in 2015.
+(Pictures and details of these two are listed below.)

 Flying Super Saturator